Have you just started a blog and want to find the top WordPress plugins for new bloggers? If so, this list is all you need!

 Once you’ve started your blog, it can be overwhelming to know exactly what to do and where to begin.
 You want to make sure that your blog looks the best that it can, but you also want to make it fully functional.

-That’s exactly why I’ve complied The Ultimate Guide To The Best WordPress Plugins – these plugins will make sure that your website is optimised for social shares, Google rankings, speed, design & more.
+That’s exactly why I’ve complied this list of the top WordPress plugins for new bloggers – these plugins will make sure that your website is optimised for social shares, Google rankings, speed, design & more.

 Start A Successful Blog Today

 Don’t have a blog yet?
 I’ll show you how to get it up and running and monetized in 10 minutes here: How To Start A Blog – The Easiest Step By Step Guide.

 Alternatively, you can also start a blog by enrolling in my free 5 Day Blog Launch Challenge – this eCourse will take you through all the steps that you need to build a successful blog in just 5 days!

 If you purchase your hosting via my Bluehost affiliate link, I also will throw in a free premium WordPress theme worth up to $249.
 I will set up your blog completely free of charge and take care of all the technical aspects of setting up a blog.
 If you’re interested, check out this page to browse the 10+ premium themes and simply fill out the form.

 Ready to get started?
 Read more here!

 Have a blog already?
 Read on to see the top WordPress plugins for new bloggers!